az-digital/az_quickstart/ACCESSIBILITY-FRIDAY-FACILITATOR-SCRIPT.md

 2. [#5550](https://github.com/az-digital/az_quickstart/issues/5550) is an architectural and product-boundary decision.
 3. [#5544](https://github.com/az-digital/az_quickstart/issues/5544) and [#5545](https://github.com/az-digital/az_quickstart/issues/5545) are currently set to `Undecided` because they are the most likely to shift between a narrower patch approach and a fuller minor-release approach.

+Recommended starting positions to bring into the room:

+1. Treat Marketing Cloud export routes as browser-facing until the team explicitly confirms fragment-only usage.
+2. Approve a representative page matrix that is intentionally narrow, high-value, and built around common journeys plus the highest-risk widgets.
+3. Use the representative page matrix as the release gate for both patch and minor releases rather than waiting for full-site coverage.
+4. Keep gallery carousel and date-picker structural rewrites in minor-release territory unless the team identifies a narrower patch-safe path.

 Prompts:

 1. "Which of these truly need a team decision before work begins?"